jsaintro/publicnotes/3dprinting/Bed Calibration/Marlin 1st Layer.md

+## Prerequisites
+1. UBL Unfied Bed Levelling procedure has been done for PLA
-1. Download the prusa firmw2.are 1st layer print
+1. Download the prusa firmware 1st layer print
 	2. [https://www.thingiverse.com/thing:3730866](https://www.thingiverse.com/thing:3730866)
 	3. Search for and set the correct temperatures
 ```